 TECHNICAL NOTES

-To speed up downloading of images, it may be useful to open the image in another window.
+To speed up downloading of images, it may be useful to open the image in another window or another tab.
 This may be achieved by clicking on the link with the right mouse button on a PC or holding down the mouse button on a Mac.
-This will give you the option of opening the link in a new browser window.
+This will give you the option of opening the link in a new browser window or tab.
 Click on this option and you can then continue reading the index or requesting another image while the first image file is downloading.Sources

 The source documents and volume numbers are quoted at the top of each index section.
 The page numbers are included in the filename for each image as the last four characters e.g. LA631057.gif was scanned from the Votes and Proceedings of the Legislative Assembly of NSW 1863 page 1057.
 The file name is on the right hand side in the "Location" window on the browser toolbar.
 If the file name is not visible it may be seen by clicking on the extreme right hand end of the "Location" window on the toolbar.Image Quality